melanieritchot/Anne-of-Green-Gables-eBook/V3AnneofGreenGables.md

 ::: {.note}
 | My own darling Diana:
+|
 | Of course I am not cross at you because you have to obey your mother.
 Our spirits can commune.
 I shall keep your lovely present forever.
 Minnie Andrews is a very nice little girl—although she has no imagination—but after having been Diana’s busum friend I cannot be Minnie’s.
-Please excuse mistakes because my spelling isn’t very good yet, although much improoved.
+Please excuse mistakes because my spelling isn’t very good yet, although much improved.
+|
-| Yours until death us do part
+| Yours until death us do part,
 | Anne or Cordelia Shirley.
+|
 | P.S.
 I shall sleep with your letter under my pillow tonight.
 A. *or* C.S.
 :::